sveawebpay/dotnet-integration/README.md

 >The most effective way is to use `.UseInvoicePayment()` and `.UsePaymentPlanPayment()` for the synchronous payments, and use the `.UsePaymentMethod()` for the asynchronous requests.
 >
 >Alternatively you can go by *PayPage* for the asynchronous requests by using `.UsePayPageCardOnly()` and `.UsePayPageDirectBankOnly()`.

+*I wish to prepare an order and receive a link that I can email to a customer, who then will complete the order payment.
+Using either prepared payment (url is valid up to one hour) or prepared email payment.*

+>Create and build the order, then select the payment method with the *.UsePaymentMethod()*, but instead of getting a form for sending the customer to Webpay through HTTP POST with *.GetPaymentForm()*, use *.PreparePayment()* or *.PrepareMailPayment()* to get an prepared url to send to the customer to WebPay through a HTTP GET.

 *I am using more than one payment and want them gathered on on place.*